 The largest cities in Romania are Bucharest, Cluj-Napoca, Timisoara, Lasi, and Constanta.
 All of these are unique in their own way.
 Whatever you choose to do, make sure you do your research before making any decisions.

 I personally don’t like Bucharest, but that’s just a preference.
-It’s a huge city, polluted, and the traffic is an absolute nightmare.
-The major dislike I have is that the city’s historic charm was destroyed during the Communist period and has never been restored.
+It’s a huge city, polluted, but the worst part is that the traffic is an absolute nightmare.
+Another major dislike I have is that the city’s historic charm was destroyed during the Communist period and has never been restored as other European capitals have managed to do.
 The upside is that there’s always something culturally going on and plenty of networking opportunities with other expats.

 Cluj-Napoca is the second-largest city in Romania and the central city in Transylvania.
 The population is only around 300,000, which is a significant advantage if you prefer more relaxed city life.
 It’s a university town which brings a lot of partying to the city though.
 It’s right next to the Apuseni Mountains and offers easy access to hiking and other outdoor activities.